-New development proposals must take opportunities to improve the connectivity of existing habitats and create safe corridors of movement with good continuity and cover for wildlife.
-This should be delivered through:
+As appropriate to their scale, nature and location, development proposals should take opportunities to improve the connectivity of existing habitats and create safe corridors of movement with good continuity and cover for wildlife.
+Based on site-specific circumstances this approach could be delivered through:

-- Planting new native hedgerows, or improving hedgerows through appropriate planting in gaps, to create safe corridors of movement with good continuity and cover for wildlife such as bats and small mammals. - Planting a fruit tree in every garden on new development sites. - Planting of new native woodlands, with these sited next to existing conservation features such as woodlands, meadows or scrub3. - Incorporating the British Standard BS 42021:2022 of one bird box per dwelling and one bat box per four dwelling into the design of new development. - Incorporating two hedgehog accessible gaps in each garden, which could include raised gates for discretion and tidiness. - Incorporating green roofs, walls and screens into the design of new buildings. - The use of green hay on sites or specific seed mixes depending on the soil type.
+- Planting new native hedgerows, or improving hedgerows through appropriate planting in gaps, to create safe corridors of movement with good continuity and cover for wildlife such as bats and small mammals. - Planting a fruit tree in every garden on new development sites. - Planting of new native woodlands, with these sited next to existing conservation features such as woodlands, meadows or scrub. - Incorporating the British Standard BS 42021:2022 of one bird box per dwelling and one bat box per four dwelling into the design of new development. - Incorporating two hedgehog accessible gaps in each garden, which could include raised gates for discretion and tidiness. - Incorporating green roofs, walls and screens into the design of new buildings. - The use of green hay on sites or specific seed mixes depending on the soil type.
 Green hay is formed from harvested wildflowers and grasses and considered to be taken from a species rich site and transport and spread instantly on a recipient site that is low on plant species.
-This can be helpful for grassland restoration or recreation4. - Setting aside specific areas for wildlife on development sites. - Ensuring that measures to manage surface water are designed to deliver biodiversity benefits. - Restoration of ghost ponds and the creation of new ponds on development sites. - Planting of native hedgerow along site boundaries rather than the use of close board fencing.
+This can be helpful for grassland restoration or recreation. - Setting aside specific areas for wildlife on development sites. - Ensuring that measures to manage surface water are designed to deliver biodiversity benefits. - Restoration of ghost ponds and the creation of new ponds on development sites. - Planting of native hedgerow along site boundaries rather than the use of close board fencing.

-Planting schemes must include at least 80% native plants and trees of local provenance.
-Non-native plants must provide ecological value, eg through following the advice provided by the Royal Horticultural Society5.
+Wherever practicable, planting schemes should include at least 80% native plants and trees of local provenance.
+Non-native plants should provide appropriate ecological value through following specialist advice from bodies such as the Royal Horticultural Society.

-Major development proposals within or adjacent to the key sites of ecological interest shown on Figure 10 must provide an ecological impact assessment that demonstrate they will not have an adverse impact on these habitats and will retain or enhance these areas as part of the development process.
+Major development proposals within or adjacent to the key sites of ecological interest shown on Figure 10 should provide an ecological impact assessment that demonstrate they will not have an adverse impact on these habitats and will retain or enhance these areas as part of the development process.